 Applying for an approval, registration or variation

-An application for approval, registration or variation must be made online through the APVMA portal.
+An application for approval, registration or variation must be made online through the APVMA Online Services Portal.
 The application must include the prescribed fee and any information set out in the legislative instrument for information to be provided with applications.